yPlanter

 • Plan your garden—order seeds from Territorial Seed Co (Cottage Grove, OR) or Uprising Seeds (Bellingham, WA)

-• Prune dormant fruit trees and roses
+• Prune dormant fruit trees and roses on dry days

 • Start onion seeds indoors under grow lights

-• Clean and sharpen tools
+• Clean and sharpen tools—oil wooden handles

 🌱 February